Woman holding shoulder pain outdoors

 Sutures

-Once the repair is complete, your surgeon will suture your small incisions closed.
+Once the repair is complete. your surgeon will suture your small incisions close.
 You will have minimal scarring when compared to traditional open surgery.

 Recovery